vnnviv/financial-forecasting-augmentation/README.md

 ## Paper

-working toward arXiv submission (q-fin.ST). draft in progress.
+Working toward arXiv submission (q-fin.ST). draft in progress.

 *Diagnosing Evaluation Artifacts in Synthetic Data-Augmented Financial Forecasting: The Autocorrelation Inflation Effect and Leakage Inflation Ratio*

 ---

 ## Huge Acknowledgments

-thank you to Professor Mohammad Husain and Antoine Si at the Cal Poly Pomona PolySec Lab for mentoring this research. presented Part 1 at SCCUR 2025.
+Thank you to Professor Mohammad Husain and Antoine Si at the Cal Poly Pomona PolySec Lab for mentoring this research.
+Presented Part 1 at SCCUR 2025.